shahzaibkamran/shahzaibkamran/README.md

 ## I'm a Developer and a Site Reliability Engineer!

 - 🖥️ I have been working as a senior software engineer at WillportTrust
-- 🖨️ I have extensive experience working with a variety of programming languages, including Ruby, .Net, and Node.js, and databases such as MS SQL, PostgreSQL, MySQL, and MongoDB.
+- 🖨️ I have extensive experience working with a variety of programming languages, including Ruby, Python, C, C++ and Java, and databases such as MS SQL, PostgreSQL, MySQL, and MongoDB.
 - 🧑‍💻 I have a strong commitment to ongoing learning and have developed valuable skills in team work, management, and relationship building
 - 🌱 I’m currently learning Machine Learning, AI and NLP.